djcooke/compendium/_potd_071_enemies/anzu.md

   resolution: false
 abilities:
   - name: 'Sonic Boom (?)'
+    potency: n/a
     description: 'instant; inflicts windburn (DoT potency 30, 20s)'
   - name: Flying Frenzy
     potency: 180
-    description: 'instant circle AoE gap closer; inflicts stun (2s) and vulnerability up (50%, 10s); used when HP is below 30%'
+    description: 'instant circle AoE gap closer; inflicts stun (2s) and vulnerability up (50%, 10s); used when HP is below 30%.
+Diminishing returns do NOT apply to this stun (it is always 2s)'
 ---